 I like my cookies about 1/4 inch thick when I roll out the dough.
-I prefer a thicker softer cookie.
+As a result, I get a thicker softer cookie.

-A thin cookie won’t be as soft, so you decide how you like your cookies.
-Use your cookie cutter(s) and cut the dough in the desired shapes.
+Something to consider, a thin cookie won’t be as soft, so you decide how you like your cookies.
+Use your cookie cutter(s) and cut the dough into the desired shapes.

-Place the cookies on the cookie sheets.
+Place the cookies on the cookie or baking sheets.
 Bake for 10-15 minutes at (350°F) = (176°C).
-Depending on the size and thickness of your cookies you may need to adjust the time.
-My 1/4 inch cookies need 15 minutes to bake.
+Another key point, depending on the size and thickness of your cookies you, may need to adjust the time.
+As a matter of fact, my 1/4-inch cookies need 15 minutes to bake.

-Let them cool on the cookie sheet before removing them to be frosted.
-Sprinkle with the desired amount of “sprinkles.”
+Let them cool at room temperature on the cookie sheet before removing them to frost.
+Make the cream cheese frosting.

-Be sure and put a cookies sheet below the cookies you want to put the sprinkles on or you’ll end up with them all over your counter space.
+At this point, be sure and put a cookie sheet below the cookies you want to put the sprinkles on or you’ll end up with them all over your counter space.

 - 1 cup granulated white sugar